"I couldn't wait to see what happened

 “Crazy.
 Rumor is she hears voices.”
 He spun a finger around his ear.

-Just then the door from Dr. Maxwell’s office opened again and another girl came into the room, as different from Gabby as the sun from the moon.
-This one wore her auburn hair straight and chin length, vibrant pink on her lips, and had a round face with such perfect features I peered close to see if she was real.
-Where Gabby had been a lightning display this girl was regal with her ice-blue eyes and russet-red dress that stopped at the middle of her thighs and a white jacket with the sleeves shoved up.
+The door from Dr. Maxwell’s office opened again and another girl came into the room, as different from Gabby as the sun from the moon.
+This one wore her auburn hair straight and chin length, vibrant pink on her lips, and had a round face with such perfect features Rayen peered close to see if she was real.
+Where Gabby had been a lightning display, this girl came across more regal with her ice-blue eyes and russet-red tunic that stopped at the middle of her thighs.
+The sleeves on her white jacket were shoved up.

-She had a fistful of papers and a thick, dull-green book against her chest, and cast a surprised glance at me.
+This girl clutched a fist full of papers and held a thick, dull-green book against her chest, then cast a bored look at Rayen.
 “I’m Hannah.
 You must be Rayen.”

-When I gave my usual nod, she said, “I’ve been asked to show you around the school and take you to class.”
+After she gave another nod, Hannah continued in dull voice that sounded imposed upon.
+“I’ve been asked to show you around the school and take you to class.”

 Her eyes rolled with impatience before she said, “You’ve been assigned to Mr. Suarez’s computer science class in room 217.”

 “Oh.”
-A learning program.
-But with a person instructing?
+A learning program, Rayen mused.
+But with a real person instructing?

 “Follow me.”
-She issued that directive as though ordering people around came naturally to her.
+Hannah issued that directive as though ordering people around came naturally to her.

 Nicholas spoke up and this time his voice had a smooth texture.
 “How’s it going, Hannah banana?”

-I studied Nicholas to figure out what had caused him to change from speaking in a somewhat superior way to one of light-hearted teasing.
+Rayen studied Nicholas to figure out what had caused him to change from a superior tone to one of lighthearted teasing.